the-teachingRSE-project/competencies/competencies.md

 access to variety of training resources that are linked to the specific competencies that they relate to.
-This enables learners to more easily find the right training materials in order to support their career development journey, helping them to idenitify what they might want to learn and in what order.
+This enables learners to more easily find the right training materials in order to support their career development journey, helping them to identify what they might want to learn and in what order.

 # Values